 *This is the Standard Cost of Attendance (COA), which is used to determine eligibility for LRAP.

-NOTE: For students borrowing federal student loans for the 2021-2022 academic year, the average educational loan fees for borrowers at Columbia Law School will automatically be added to the cost of attendance at the time of loan certification.
-Based upon an assessment of Law School borrowing during the 2020-2021 academic year, the average educational loan fees amount to $2,332 ($215 for Unsubsidized loans and $2,117 for Graduate PLUS loans).
+Federal Loan Fee(s): For students borrowing federal student loans for the 2024-2025 academic year, the average educational loan fees for borrowers at Columbia Law School will automatically be added to the cost of attendance at the time of loan certification.
+Based upon an assessment of Law School borrowing during the 2023-2024 academic year, the average educational loan fees amount to $2,673 ($214 for Unsubsidized loans and $2,459 for Graduate PLUS loans).

 Living expenses provide for a moderate standard of living for the New York area during the nine-month academic year.
 Additionally, most grant and loan funds are divided equally and disbursed at the beginning of each semester and must cover educational expenses for several months.
 As such, it is very important to plan carefully so that your funds will be sufficient for the entire academic year.
 Students needing to finance their entire cost of education must keep in mind that they will be living on a fixed income, and must establish their spending priorities accordingly.
 If you choose to spend more in one area, you will need to reduce your expenses in other areas.

-Only books and texts required as part of the academic course(s) will be allowed in the COA.
+Only books and texts required as part of the academic course(s) will be allowed in the cost of attendance (COA).
 Discretionary purchases of books, texts and supplies are not accommodated in the COA.
 Therefore, suggested/recommended books or texts that are discretionary (not required or mandatory for an academic course) will not be included in the COA.

 The following expenses will not be considered for budget increases: Payments for prior debts (credit card bills or other); summer expenses or expenses incurred during periods of non-enrollment; suggested or recommended books/texts for courses; other discretionary expenditures (e.g., car, entertainment, other lifestyle expenses).
 Therefore, students who have high consumer debt or other financial obligations that cannot be deferred while they are in law school must carefully examine their ability to accommodate their needs to the student budget.
 We strongly recommend that students take all measures to reduce their consumer debt prior to beginning their studies.

 Please note that the Loan Repayment Assistance Program (LRAP) will not cover any loans borrowed beyond the standard COA.
-Thus, while the Law School’s Financial Aid Office may approve budget adjustments beyond the standard COA, these amounts will not be eligible for LRAP benefits.
+Thus, while the Law School’s Office of Financial Aid may approve budget adjustments beyond the standard COA, these amounts will not be eligible for LRAP benefits.
+However, loans authorized by the Law School's Office of Financial Aid to cover housing and food expenses will be eligible for inclusion in the calculation of LRAP-eligible debt, even when the amount exceeds the Law School's standard student budget.
 For more information about LRAP, review the Loan Repayment Assistance Program (LRAP) section of this site for a detailed description.

 Generally, one-half of the total award amount (minus any applicable origination fees for loans) will be credited directly to your student account each semester.
-Please plan accordingly for your living expenses (rent/utilities/food/etc.).
+Please plan accordingly for your living expenses (housing/utilities/food/etc.).